 Insight PV Teachers

-Rebecca Bradshaw is the Guiding Teacher at Insight PV.
+Rebecca Bradshaw is the Guiding Teacher of Insight PV, and one of the Guiding Teachers at the Insight Meditation Society in Barre, MA.
 She has been practicing Vipassana meditation since 1983 in the United States and Myanmar (Burma) and teaching since 1993.
-She completed her dharma teacher training at Insight Meditation Society in Barre, Massachusetts, where she is part of the three month retreat teacher team and leads retreats for teens and young adults.
-She also teaches at other locations in the United States and abroad, including a Spanish language retreat in Puerto Rico.
+She completed her dharma teacher training at Insight Meditation Society in Barre, Massachusetts, where she is part of the three month retreat teacher team and leads retreats for young adults.
+She also teaches at other locations in the United States and abroad, including a Spanish language retreat.
 Rebecca has a master's degree in Counseling Psychology, is a Licensed Mental Health Counselor (LMHC), and works as a psychotherapist with meditators interested in supplementing their meditation practice with psychotherapeutic work.
 Her teaching explores the convergence of love and wisdom.
 For Rebecca's 2014 Teaching Schedule, click here.

 Jean Esther , MSW began her formal meditation training in 1975 and has been training specifically in the Theravadan Buddhist tradition since 1982 with Joseph Goldstein, Sharon Salzberg and others.
 Her dharma teaching is informed by over 31 years of practice as a psychotherapist integrating spiritual inquiry with psychological understanding.
 For over 20 years she trained with renowned Jungian analyst Marion Woodman exploring the awakening of consciousness through the body, the psyche and the arts.
 The Buddha's teachings on love and wisdom serve as the wellspring of her work.
 Jean is a senior teacher at Insight Meditation Center of Pioneer Valley in Easthampton, MA, a visiting faculty at IMS in Barre, MA, a Continuing Ed faculty in the Smith College School of Social Work, and has a private psychotherapy practice in Northampton, MA.